GavinJin0501/Spending-Tracker/README.md

 {
     username: "shannonshopper",
     hash: , // a password hash
-    categories: // an array of references to Category documents }
+    categories: // an array of names of Category documents }
 ```